-The formula above is also reported as a regular polynomial, which is the more usual description of the log Eff vs. log Energy dependency.
-See this formuls at the File / General info menu.
+The formula above is also reported to the user as a regular polynomial, which is the more usual description of the log Eff vs. log Energy dependency.
+See the formula at the File / General info menu.

 A possible transcription in C: